robertapassiatore/motion-profiling-smri/NCvsSCZ_MotionCorrection/README_GroupEffects_NCvsSCZ.md

 - `metanalisi-niftii_SCZ.R`

-**Note:** NIfTI files for tmaps and se for all cohorts are provided.
+**Note:** NIfTI files of tmaps and se for all cohorts are provided.
 NIfTI files corresponding to the effects shown in *Figure 5a–b* are included in this folder.
 The figure was generated using **MRIcroGL**.

 ---